-The search result page, also often referred to as SERP, short for Search Engine Result Page, will show you all the top-performing pages.
-I want you to check out the first ten or so posts on the SERP.
+The search result page, also referred to as SERP which is short for Search Engine Result Page, will show you all the top-performing pages.
+I want you to check out the first five to ten or so posts on the SERP.

 Make note of the following things:

 - The post/page title or headline: Can you write a better title?
 (I love CoSchedule Headline Studio for crafting better headlines.)